cds-snc/docs/development/rfcs/0009-code-review.md

  - In general authors should merge their own PRs.
    - This allows them to make any final touch ups or edit the commit message.
+   - Using merge commits ends up with the person pressing the merge button as the author in GitHub and makes the authorship harder to understand.
  - Cleanup branches after merge.
 If possible, enable the auto-delete after merge option on repositories.
  - Prefer to `Squash and merge` commits.